dimagi/open-chat-studio/apps/slack/README.md

 * Slack events are handled by the app and respond directly to messages (not using Celery)

 ### ALL channels listener
-In addition to linking an experiment to a single channel, there can be one experiment what will respond to mentions from any channel that it is invited to (provided there isn't already an experiment linked directly to that channel).
+In addition to linking an experiment to a single channel, there can be one experiment that will respond to mentions from any channel that it is invited to (provided there isn't already an experiment linked directly to that channel).